Washington police arrest suspect in shootings of homeless men

 The next day, a homeless man was found dead in northeast Washington with stab and gunshot wounds, police said.
 His tent, where he had been living, had caught fire.

-On Saturday, a 38-year-old man was shot in the arm in Lower Manhattan during the night, police said.
+On Saturday, a 38-year-old man was shot in the arm in Lower Manhattan, New York, during the night, police said.

 About a half-hour later, police found the lifeless body of another man in a sleeping bag in the same neighborhood.
 He had been shot in the head and neck.